Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/README.md

 Code free to use, please cite the author according to the license !

+The code is based on an finite difference approximation of the temperature equation solved on arbitrary domains.
+It uses a sparse direct solver and can run on moderately powerfull computer.
+The cellular automaton algorithm is a pure fabrication of this study and has no anteriority.
+Funfact: this study was attacked for plagiarism without any success and the strikers went crying as soon as I took out my lab notebook and the code principle was copied and patented by a noticeable number of assholes.

 # Step 1: arbitrary starting shape
 We start with an arbitrary cooling shape with gradients at the interface between cooling material (dark) and heating surface (white).
 The heat can flow only through a localized heat sink (blue).
 ![Step1](https://github.com/Raphael-Boichot/Tree-network-structure-generation-for-heat-conduction-by-cellular-automaton/blob/main/Pictures/STEP1.png)